sebkopf/idp/README.md

 ## Installation

-The user interface in this package is generated using GTK+, a cross-platform toolkit for graphical user interfaces (http://www.gtk.org/).
+The user interface in this package is generated using GTK+, a cross-platform toolkit for graphical user interfaces.
 GTK needs to be installed prior to using this package.

-### Install R with GTK+

 If you don't have R and/or GTK yet, please follow this [link](https://gist.github.com/sebkopf/9405675) for information on installing R with GTK+.

 ### Install idp package